 EBRSO: Hit-and-run driver arrested after foot chase with deputies

-BATON ROUGE - A deputy chased down and arrested a man after he fled the scene of a car crash Saturday night.
+BATON ROUGE - Deputies chased down and arrested a man after he allegedly fled the scene of a car crash Saturday night.

 According to the East Baton Rouge Sheriff's Office, deputies responded to the scene of a hit-and-run crash in the 8300 block of Innovation Park around 9:40 p.m.
 Upon arrival, deputies spotted a Ford SUV take off from the scene and drive into oncoming lanes of traffic.